 Twenty-five years ago I dreamed up the idea to visit every Starbucks in the world.
 Since then, my extremely unusual hobby has generated an ongoing stream of publicity and fan engagement, including over three hundred articles, segments, or mentions in major print and screen media.

 For decades, fans and reporters have asked if I planned to write a book about Starbucking, and the pandemic spurred me to finally begin writing.
-I have now completed more than half of the manuscript and outlined the other chapters.
+I have now completed nearly two thirds of the manuscript and outlined the other chapters.
 The focus of the book will be squarely on the highly-marketable topic of Starbucks and my quest to visit all their locations, and the narrative will be framed within the context of my highly unusual life and the philosophies that guide me and my quest.

 I plan to finish the remaining chapters this year, and I am confident that, based on all of the attention that my Starbucking has generated in two decades, with almost no PR, my Starbucking book will have great market potential.